GamerMANAS09/Encryption_project/README.md

 ## 🤖 AI-Assisted Learning

 This project was coded with the help of AI tools to understand encryption concepts like XOR operations, data shuffling, block processing, and reversing.
-AI was also used to improve code clarity through better commenting and structural guidance.
+AI was also used to improve code clarity and structural guidance.
 All implementation and logic were crafted through hands-on learning and experimentation.

 ---